 Success depends on personal skills and knowledge, as well as hard work.
 The knowledge gained belongs to the individual and can be used only if gained through individual effort.
 Chances of future success are diminished if a grade is recorded in a course without acquiring the knowledge that goes with it.
-Academic dishonesty is in violation of the student conduct code in the SGSC Student Handbook.
-All such cases will be dealt with through the Academic Appeals Process.
+Cases of academic dishonesty will be dealt with through the Academic Appeals Process.
 Academic dishonesty may include any of the following activities: